tlswg/sslkeylogfile/draft-todo-yourname-protocol.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "The SSLKEYLOGFILE Format for TLS"
-abbrev: "TODO - Abbreviation"
+abbrev: "SSLKEYLOGFILE"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-thomson-tls-keylogfile-latest
-submissiontype: IETF  # also: "independent", "IAB", or "IRTF"
+submissiontype: IETF
 number:
 date:
 consensus: true